 Recommendation for care environment: certain environments in health care, can in some exceptional cases have requirements for regular disinfection with alcohol.
 Purchasers can when required indicate that they accept the exception from Möbelfakta's environmental requirements for surface treatment of furniture intended for healthcare environment because repeated shelling can mean stress on the surface.
-It is suggested that procurers clarify what they want by the following wording: "The surface must cope daily wiping with disinfectant - preferably cleaning with 50% isopropanol or 70% alcohol."
-The purchaser can specify that the exception is accepted, for example, for solvent-based polyurethane lacquers and classifications H400, H410, H411, H412 and H413 are allowed.
+It is suggested that procurers clarify what they want by the following wording: "The surface must cope daily wiping with disinfectant - preferably cleaning with 50% isoprop fold 70% alcohol."
+The purchaser can specify that the exception is accepted, for example, for solvent-based polyurethane locatery and classifications H400, H411, H412 and H413 are allowed.
 You can also make exceptions for H334.
-NOTE that this is NOT a general exemption at Möbelfakta for the healthcare environment, but only a recommendation to the individual purchaser/client for the healthcare environment that want to disinfect the furniture regularly with alcohol.
+NOTE that the is NOTE a general exemption at Möbelfakta for the healthcare environment, but only a recommendation of the healthcare environment that want to disinfect the furniture regularly with alcohol.